rafyo127/HomeMeshTech/mdns_repeater/README.md

 ## How It Works

-The add-on uses a Python script that leverages the `scapy` library to capture and forward mDNS packets.
-The script listens for mDNS packets on the specified input interface and forwards them to the output interface, allowing devices on different subnets to discover each other.
+The add-on uses the mDNS Repeater program to capture and forward mDNS packets.
+The program listens for mDNS packets on the specified input interface and forwards them to the output interface, allowing devices on different subnets to discover each other.

 ## Troubleshooting